-A toothache can develop for many reasons, and pain can vary in severity.
-When it becomes too much at night, you may wonder if there is anything you can do to achieve relief while you sleep.
-Since you’ll need to wait to call your emergency dentist in the morning, here are a few tricks to help alleviate the discomfort so you can make it through the night.
+When a toothache becomes too much at night, you may wonder if there is anything you can do to sleep.
+Since you’ll need to wait until morning to call your emergency dentist, here are a few tricks to help alleviate the discomfort so you can make it through the night.

 Elevate Your Head

 When lying down, blood disperses throughout your body, oftentimes, rushing to your head.
 This can intensify your toothache pain, making it harder to fall asleep.
-Instead of allowing the blood to pool in your head, try elevating it with a pillow.
+So, try elevating it with a pillow.
 This will reduce additional pressure and help you feel more comfortable before dozing off.

 Practice Good Oral Hygiene Before Bed